reswatson/reswatson/README.md

-I’m @reswatson,
+@reswatson,
-I’m interested in Idris2, reswatson@protonmail.com
+interested in Idris2, reswatson@protonmail.com

 <!---
 reswatson/reswatson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.